-- Academic Clinial Fellows
+- Academic Clinical Fellows

 - Contact us

-The UK health departments have been working with trainee doctors and other stakeholders to put in place an offers process allowing applicants to receive all their training offers electronically.
+The UK health departments have been working with trainee doctors and other stakeholders to put in place an offers process allowing applicants to receive all their specialty training offers electronically.
 The process for making offers for specialty training posts will co-ordinate all first offers across all specialties so that applicants can accept, reject or hold an offer.

-Accessing the UK Offers System
+Accessing the Oriel Application System